aiba/ring-cljsbuild/README.md

 * cljsbuild configuration changes do not require a JVM restart.
 * cljs compiler errors logged in same place as server-side errors, so there are fewer terminal windows to monitor.
-* HTTP requests are blocked until cljs compiler is done, so you can be certain you have latest js.
+* HTTP requests are blocked until cljs compiler is done, so you can be certain the client received the latest compiled js.
 * cljs compiler options can live in same file that serves and calls the resultant js.
   See e.g. [server.clj](example-projects/basic/src-clj/basic/server.clj).